whoisdsmith/Knowledge-Marks/Awesome /Awesome-zsh-plugins.md

 -   [zsh-not-vim](https://github.com/redxtech/zsh-not-vim) - Provides a function that automatically shames the user for forgetting they weren't in vim.
 -   [zsh-z (agkozak)](https://github.com/agkozak/zsh-z) - Jump quickly to directories that you have visited "frecently."
 A native ZSH port of `z.sh` - without `awk`, `sed`, `sort`, or `date`.
 -   [zsh-z (ptavares)](https://github.com/ptavares/zsh-z) - Installs and loads [z](https://github.com/rupa/z.git).
--   [zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for oh-my-zsh.
+-   [zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for oh-my-zsh. #bookmark
 -   [zshrc](https://github.com/freak2geek/zshrc) - Load local `.zshrc` files from your project scopes.
 -   [zsnapac](https://github.com/johnramsden/zsh-zsnapac) - Plugin for taking ZFS pre/post upgrade snapshots on Arch Linux.
 -   [zsnapshot](https://github.com/zdharma-continuum/zsnapshot) - Adds command to dump the current ZSH state into a file, for later restoration by sourcing the snapshot file.